ballerina-platform/ballerina-distribution/examples/websocket-client/websocket_client.md

 # WebSocket client - Send/Receive message

 The WebSocket client allows you to connect to and interact with a WebSocket server.
+WebSocket client can be created passing the URL of the server.
 Use this client to read/write messages from/to a WebSocket connection in a synchronous manner.

 ::: code websocket_client.bal :::